Some of the most common causes of dental malpractice claims include, but are not limited to:

 No one likes going to the dentist, but most of us would never dream that a trip to the dental office could result in life-changing injuries.
-Yet negligence and medical malpractice exist in dentistry just as they do in any other medical specialty.
+But negligence and medical malpractice exist in dentistry just as they do in any other medical specialty.
 When serious dental mistakes occur, patients can sustain devastating and even fatal injuries.
-If you or someone you love has suffered serious harm because of dental negligence, you may be entitled to compensation.
+If you or someone you love has suffered serious harm because of dental negligence, with the help of a Chicago medical malpractice attorney, you may be able to earn compensation.

 It’s estimated that one out of every seven U.S. medical malpractice cases in 2007 involved a dentist, according to the National Practitioner Data Bank.
 Dangerous dental mistakes can range from the failure to diagnose a life-threatening condition such as oral cancer to complications arising from dental surgeries like root canals and wisdom tooth extractions.
 We trust dentists and dental assistants to provide patients and their families with timely, skillful and scrupulous care.
 When dentists and other dental practitioners fail to uphold a professional standard of care to protect patient health and safety, they may be liable for dental malpractice.

-At Phillips Law Offices, our Chicago dental malpractice lawyers have been successfully representing injured people and their families in medical malpractice cases, including dental malpractice lawsuits, for more than 65 years.
-Our experienced dental malpractice lawyers will help you understand your legal rights so you can determine the best way to proceed following a catastrophic dental injury.
+At Phillips Law Offices, our dental malpractice lawyers Chicago have been successfully representing injured people and their families in medical malpractice cases, including dental malpractice lawsuits, for more than 65 years.
+Our experienced Chicago malpractice lawyer will help you understand your legal rights so you can determine the best way to proceed following a catastrophic dental injury.

 Poor dental treatment can lead to lasting injuries, from the severing of the lingual nerves that control sensation, taste and speech to infections that can contribute to brain injury, blood clots and other potentially deadly conditions.
 Inattention to symptoms, such as the failure to detect cancerous or precancerous lesions during a routine dental exam, can result in a dangerous delayed diagnosis.
 Some of the most serious dental complications arise when anesthesia is involved.
 Permanent damage or death can occur when dentists improperly administer anesthesia, inadequately monitor a patient during anesthesia, or fail to consider a patient’s medical history before administering anesthetic drugs.